What Happens When You Get Frustrated at Something New

 Take A Breath

-When you feel that BJJ white belt frustration, sometimes you get so overwhelmed and frustrated that everything starts to close in.
+As a BJJ white belt when you feel that frustration, sometimes you get so overwhelmed and frustrated that everything starts to close in.
 You get so focused on doing the move just right and exactly how your coach taught it that you get analysis paralysis.
 Just take it in small chunks.

 When you get analysis paralysis, the best thing you can do is relax, breath, and give yourself space.
 Remind yourself, “Hey, I’m new at this.
 I don’t have to be perfect yet.”